 Only one adult visitor is allowed in the pre-op area unless a child is under the age of 18, then both parents or two adults can be present.
 A visitor pass will be given to the visitors with you, and they can only enter with a pass.
 Personal medical information will be reviewed on the day of surgery.
 If you would like that to be done in private, please let the receptionist know at check-in so that family and friends will not be welcomed into the pre-op area until after the interview.
 It is very important for your safety to give complete and honest answers to these questions.
 An anesthesiologist and operating room nurse then will ask some of the same questions regarding your medical history.

 At least one parent of minors should remain in the center while his or her child is in surgery.
 (Please be courteous not to eat or drink in front of the children.)

 Immediately after your surgery, you may be transferred to the recovery room, sometimes referred to as Phase 1 Recovery.
 You will be returned to your room to be with your family when you no longer require oxygen, you are awake and you can tolerate any discomfort or nausea.

 Recovery in your room is referred to as Phase II Recovery.
-Only the patient’s driver can visit at this time unless a child is under 10, then both parents can be present.
+Only one adult visitor may be present at this time unless a child is under 18, then both parents, or two adults, can be present.
 You may be discharged home when you are awake, reasonably comfortable, able to tolerate small amounts of fluids, and – in some cases – when you are able to empty your bladder.